webman-php/webman-manual/resource/doc/en/middleware.md

 ```

 ## Middleware Execution Order
-- The middleware execution order is `global middleware` -> `application-specific middleware` -> `route middleware`.
+ - The execution order of middleware is `global middleware` -> `application middleware` -> `route middleware`.
-- When there are multiple global middleware, they are executed in the order they are configured (the same applies to application-specific and route middleware).
+ - When there are multiple global middleware, they are executed in the order specified in the middleware configuration (the same applies to application middleware and route middleware).
-- The 404 request does not trigger any middleware, including global middleware.
+ - 404 requests will not trigger any middleware, including global middleware.

-## Passing Parameters to Middleware from Route (route->setParams)
+## Passing Parameters from Routes to Middleware (route->setParams)

-**Route Configuration `config/route.php`**
+**Route configuration `config/route.php`**
 ```php
 <?php
 use support\Request;